 - have applied for financial aid, and

 - have an ISIR that indicates self-supporting status and a contribution of not more than $1,800

 To apply for a GRE fee reduction waiver:

-- Once your eligibility is established, the Financial Aid Office will issue you a fee reduction voucher.
+- Once your eligibility is established, LMU Financial Aid will issue you a fee reduction voucher.